Coping With Social Anxiety And The Fear Of Being Judged

 What is social anxiety disorder?

-Over 12.1% of US adults live with social anxiety disorder, an anxiety disorder listed in the DSM-5.
-Those with social anxiety disorder often live with extreme fear or worry of being judged by others and can find their daily life limited.
-They may desire to socialize in their personal life, but their thoughts may freeze when they try to speak in front of others, especially around strangers or in a new environment.
-They could also struggle to make eye contact in social situations.
+Over 12.1% of US adults live with social anxiety disorder, an anxiety disorder listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V).
+People with social anxiety disorder often live with extreme fear or worry of being judged by others and can find their daily life limited.
+They may have the desire to socialize, but they may freeze when they try to speak in front of others, especially around strangers or in a new environment.
+They could also have difficulty making eye contact in social situations.

-Severe social anxiety may cause challenges in a professional or school environment, including one-on-one appraisals on knowledge, like an interview or test.
-Someone with social anxiety might feel devastated if teased or criticized or may interpret constructive criticism to the extreme.
-In addition, being the center of attention can prompt fear and exacerbate symptoms of social anxiety disorder.
+Severe social anxiety may cause challenges in a professional or school environment, including situations involving one-on-one appraisals of knowledge, like an interview or test.
+Someone with social anxiety might feel devastated if teased or may interpret constructive criticism to the extreme.
+In addition, being the center of attention can prompt fear and exacerbate symptoms in people with social anxiety disorder.

-Due to these fears and the unpleasant experience of anxiety and its associations, people with social anxiety disorder may avoid situations that could cause anxiety responses and symptoms.
-As a result, they might miss opportunities to enrich their lives or be misunderstood by others.
+People with social anxiety disorder may avoid situations that could cause anxiety responses and symptoms.
+As a result, they might be misunderstood by others or miss opportunities to enrich their lives.
 It may be helpful to note that people with social anxiety disorder often crave connection with other people.
 However, their symptoms and fears can make it challenging to do so.

 Note that having social anxiety is more than being "shy."
 Shyness is not a clinical diagnosis, but this trait can sometimes be a sign of social anxiety disorder.
 Not all shy children develop social anxiety, and not all people with social anxiety experience shyness as children.
-Adults who experience social anxiety for six months or more can qualify for a clinical diagnosis of social anxiety disorder.
+The official clinical diagnosis of social anxiety disorder is given only to adults, and only those who have experienced social anxiety symptoms for six months or more.

 Getty/AnnaStills

-There are several approaches to addressing the fear of judgment that can come with social anxiety disorder, including the following.
+There are several approaches to addressing the fear of judgment that can come with social anxiety disorder.

-A support group may seem intimidating to those fearing social interactions.
+A support group may seem intimidating to people who fear social interactions.
 However, many public health organizations facilitate group therapy for individuals with social anxiety.
 Group therapy may be effective as a first step because a therapy group provides a safe, supportive environment to practice social interactions, cope with anxiety, and build confidence.

-It can also be validating to listen to the experiences of others with social anxiety.
+It can also be validating to listen to the experiences of other people with social anxiety.
 You may find you're better at social interactions than you realize as you speak with others in the group.
 You may also form friendships that help you practice social interactions outside the therapeutic setting.

 Challenging your thoughts

-Challenging your thoughts through exercises like cognitive restructuring may help you reduce thoughts that others are negatively judging your values or criticizing your work.
-For example, you might acknowledge that others are people like you, preoccupied with their own problems and solutions.
+Challenging your thoughts through exercises like cognitive restructuring may help you reduce worries about others negatively judging your values or criticizing your work.
+For example, you might acknowledge that other people are people like you, preoccupied with their own problems and solutions.
 They may not be as focused on your behavior, vocal tone, or eye contact as you are.

 Practicing realistic thinking might not prevent the panic you feel before an interview or the despair at the thought of attending a class reunion, as social anxiety disorder can have a biological component.
 For that reason, a multi-faceted approach can help you teach your body relaxation and gain the tools to experience success and confidence.

-Prepare yourself as you might have been prepared as a small child to enter new environments and face new people and situations.
+Prepare yourself to enter new environments and face new people and situations.
 Practice facing challenges in the safety of your home and among close friends.
-For example, you can practice an interview in front of a friend or family before it occurs.
+For example, you can role-play an interview with a friend or family member before it occurs.

 Some people find value in meditating or mindfulness practice before attending an appointment, interview, or social function that causes anxiety.
-To start, try a few breathing exercises, listen to music, schedule a physical workout, shower, or use another technique that helps you relax.
-A guided meditation app can give you ideas if you're unfamiliar with standard practices.
+To start a mindfulness practice, try the following techniques:

-When living with social anxiety disorder, the fear of being judged can interfere with your academic and career performance.
-It might hinder your ability to speak in public and could make social gatherings awkward.
-If your anxiety is severe, you might avoid academic and professional pursuits altogether, leading you to miss out on an opportunity.
+For people living with social anxiety disorder, the fear of being judged can interfere with their academic and career performance.
+It might hinder the ability to speak in public and could make social gatherings awkward.
+If the person’s social anxiety is severe, they might avoid academic and professional pursuits altogether, potentially resulting in missed opportunities.

 Getty/Vadym Pastukh